wlaurentino/amazon-purchasing/README.md

 # Functional Tests on Cypress - Purchasing on Amazon
 Hi there,

-This was my first code develop to practice what I've learnt about Cypress [Cypress](https://www.cypress.io/).
+This was my first code develop to practice what I've learnt about [Cypress](https://www.cypress.io/).

 The system to be tested is the web page of the famous online store Amazon.
 Tools that I used: [VSCode](https://code.visualstudio.com/), Node.JS, [Cypress](https://www.cypress.io/) e Linguagem Javascript,